Excellence in Education, Innovation in Practice.

 5. identify and correct logical errors encountered during execution

-6. represent and manipulate data with arrays, strings and structures
+6. represent and manipulate data with arrays, strings and structures use pointers of different types

 7. create, read and write to and from simple text and binary files